Table of Contents[Hide][Show]

-If you used a third-party service to expedite your passport for you, then contact the company for assistance first.
+If you used a third-party service to expedite your passport, contact that company for assistance first.
 If that’s unavailable, use the Online Passport Status System or call 1 877 487-2778 or 1 888 874-7793.

 And remember to send all passport applications via USPS Priority Mail with a tracking number or use FedEx or UPS.

-Although it’s truly a consolation prize if delayed service impacts travel, you can get a refund of the expediting fee if the passport doesn’t come within the promised timeline.
+Although it’s truly a consolation prize, if delayed service impacts your travel, you can get a refund of the expediting fee if the passport doesn’t arrive in the promised timeline.
 Find out more details.

 Types of Expedited U.S. Passport Service

 Since I chose to expedite it myself, I paid an additional $60 fee.
 Then I mailed it to the specific facility for expedited passport applications via USPS Priority Mail.
 I didn’t used the return 1 to 2-day shipping option, but luckily I got my passport within the two weeks.
-(Please note Covid-19 times for expedited passports can run 4-6 weeks).
+Of course, that was before Covid-19.
+Times for expedited passports now can run 4-6 weeks.